Sage-Bionetworks/sageseqr/README.md

 <!-- badges: end -->
 # RNA-seq normalization workflow in R

-The `sageseqr` package integrates the [`drake` R package](https://github.com/ropensci/drake/), the [`config` package for R](https://cran.r-project.org/web/packages/config/vignettes/introduction.html) and [Synapse](https://www.synapse.org/). `drake` tracks dependency relationships in the workflow and only updates data when it has changed.
+The `sageseqr` package integrates the [`drake` R package](https://github.com/ropensci/drake/), the [`config` package for R](https://cran.r-project.org/web/packages/config/vignettes/introduction.html), and [Synapse](https://www.synapse.org/). `drake` tracks dependency relationships in the workflow and only updates data when it has changed.
 A `config` file allows inputs and parameters to be explicitly defined in one location.
 Synapse is a data repository that allows sensitive data to be [stored and shared responsibly](https://docs.synapse.org/articles/article_index.html#governance).

-The workflow takes RNA-seq gene counts and sample metadata as inputs, normalizes counts by CQN, removes outliers based on a user-defined threshold, empirically selects meaningful covariates and returns differential expression analysis results.
+The workflow takes RNA-seq gene counts and sample metadata as inputs, normalizes counts by [CQN](https://bioconductor.org/packages/release/bioc/html/cqn.html), removes outliers based on a user-defined threshold, empirically selects meaningful covariates and returns differential expression analysis results.

 # Access to Data